Ms Marianne Talbot

 - Bioethics: An Introduction (Cambridge University Press 2012) – starting with philosophical theories of ethics and the rudiments of thinking philosophically, a discussion of the new actions biotechnology has made possible and the etrhical questions they stimulate.

-- Critical Reasoning: A Romp Through the Foothills of Logic (an e-book available through Amazon and iBooks) – an introduction to critical thinking including two chapters on the beginnings of formalization.
+- Critical Reasoning: A Romp Through the Foothills of Logic (available in paperback and e-book format through Amazon and iBooks) – an introduction to critical thinking including two chapters on the beginnings of formalization.

 Marianne has been podcasting her lectures since 2008.
 Since then her podcasts have consistently been in the top 20 downloads of iTunesU (the university of iTunes).
 On May 3rd 2011 her critical reasoning podcasts held every single one of the top ten download positions on iTunesU.
 The two most popular podcasts (between them downloaded over 6 million times) are: